Relintai/voxelman/README.md

 ## Optional Dependencies

 `https://github.com/Relintai/thread_pool`: Threaded chunk generation.
-Without this Voxelman is single threaded! \
+Without this Voxel is single threaded! \
-`https://github.com/Relintai/texture_packer`: You get access to [VoxelmanLibraryMerger](#voxelmanlibrarymerger). \
+`https://github.com/Relintai/texture_packer`: You get access to [VoxelLibraryMerger](#voxellibrarymerger). \
 `https://github.com/Relintai/mesh_data_resource`: You get access to a bunch of properties, and methods that can manipulate meshes.\
 `https://github.com/Relintai/props`: You get access to a bunch of properties, and methods that can manipulate, and use props.\
 `https://github.com/Relintai/mesh_utils`: Lets you use lod levels higher than 4 by default.